Fusion of implementers for spinors on the circle: Central extensions of Banach-Lie groups

 be a central extension of groups.
 Let $U \subset G$ be an open 1-neighborhood supporting a section $\sigma$, i.e. a map $\sigma: U \to \hat G$ such that $q \circ \sigma=id_{G}$.
 Suppose there exists an open $1$-neighborhood $V \subset U$ with $V^2 \subset U$, such that the associated 2-cocycle $f_{\sigma}: V \times V \to Z$ defined by

 is smooth in an open $(1,1)$-neighborhood.
-Then, $\widehat{G}$ carries a unique Banach Lie group structure such that $\sigma$ is smooth in an open $1$-neighborhood.
-Moreover, when equipped with this Banach Lie group structure, \cref{appA:ex} is a central extension of Banach Lie groups.
+Then, $\widehat{G}$ carries a unique Banach-Lie group structure such that $\sigma$ is smooth in an open $1$-neighborhood.
+Moreover, when equipped with this Banach-Lie group structure, \cref{appA:ex} is a central extension of Banach-Lie groups.

 \end{proposition}